autonomousapps/gradle-best-practices-plugin/README.md

 ## Example results

-The `checkBestPractices` may print a report such as the following:
+The `checkBestPractices` task may print a report such as the following:

 ```
 com.test.GreetingPlugin#apply(Ljava.lang.Object;)V ->